-It’s all about New Years’s resolutions today.
+It’s all about New Year’s resolutions today.
 I can’t believe it’s 2021 already.
 Happy New Year!
-It’s almost one full year since quarantine.
+It’s almost one full year since quarantine and more than a month since I’ve moved back in with my parents.
 My greeting is technically one week late.
 I actually have a good explanation this time.
 I got a new computer and it’s been an absolute bitch to fix.
 Apple employees tried their best to help me but my computer is way too old.
 Everything is good to go now though!

 I’m cautious but hopeful for 2021 like many others.
 How can 2020 go by so fast and slow at the same time?
 When I look back at 2020 in the future, it’s one year that I will certainly never forget.
 2021 has certainly been eventful already although it’s only been one week.
 I am determined to be different this year; I made a few New Year’s resolutions, something I rarely do because I rarely see someone keep his or her resolutions for the entire year.
 It’s usually only for two months before they give up on their goals.

 The problem is that we don’t hold ourselves accountable.
 We might say our New Year’s goals, stick with it for one to two months before bailing.
 Not this year, baby.
 I’ll hold myself accountable by writing down my goals and refer back to them throughout the year so that I stick with them.
 I encourage you to try it too.
 By writing down your New Year’s resolutions, you have something concrete to look back.
 It’s a good self-reminder.
 However, there are a few things to note when it comes to making goals.

 When you’re making goals, it’s important to be realistic.
 Some people are too ambitious.
 Being ambitious is good but if you have no plan or small steps to achieve this big goal then it’s easy to give up.
 Why is it that when we don’t see results after putting in some effort that a lot of us give up so easily?
 It’s because we set our expectations too high.
 When we fail to meet them, we give up.